hainingpan/HartreeFock_GPT/Prompt_template.md

 The kinetic term is a tight-binding model composed of the following hopping process:
 1. {site i} and {site j} with the hopping amplitude {hopping}.
 [You should ensure the hermiticity of the Hamiltonian.]
-The summation should be taken over all spin index and all real space positions.
+The summation should be taken over all {dof} and all real space positions.
 Return the Kinetic Hamiltonian {symbol}.

 Use the following conventions for the symbols: